securefederatedai/openfl/openfl-workspace/flower-app-pytorch/README.md

 It will run another experiment.
 Once you are done, you can manually shut down OpenFL's `collaborator` and Flower's `SuperNode` with `CTRL+C`.
 This will trigger a task-completion by the task runner that'll subsequently begin the graceful shutdown process of the OpenFL and Flower components.

 ### Running in SGX Enclave
 Gramine does not support all Linux system calls.
 Flower FAB is built and installed at runtime.
 During this, `utime()` is called, which is an [unsupported call](https://gramine.readthedocs.io/en/latest/devel/features.html#list-of-system-calls), resulting in error or unexpected behavior.
 To navigate this, when running in an SGX enclave, we opt to build and install the FAB during initialization and package it alongside the OpenFL workspace.
 To make this work, we introduce some patches to Flower's build command.
-In addition, since secure enclaves have strict read/write permissions, dictate by a set of trusted/allowed files, we also patch Flower's telemetry command in order to consolidate written file locations.
+In addition, since secure enclaves have strict read/write permissions, dictate by a set of trusted/allowed files

 To run these patches, simply add `patch: True` to the `Connector` and `Task Runner` settings.
 For the `Task Runner` also include the name of the Flower app for building and installation.